fghaas/openstacksummit2014-paris-automateddeployment/README.md

 # Automated Deployment of a Highly Available OpenStack Cloud

-**PLEASE NOTE: This repository is being superceded by https://github.com/SUSE-Cloud/suse-cloud-vagrant and is only kept for reference.**
+**PLEASE NOTE: This repository is being superseded by https://github.com/SUSE-Cloud/suse-cloud-vagrant and is only kept for reference.**